Fees, charges and donations

 How will the funding be calculated?

-The donations scheme funding will be calculated at $154.13 (GST exclusive) per student, based off the July roll.
-The July roll is the most recent confirmed roll.
-For most schools, it is also the most favourable roll to use.
+Donations scheme funding is calculated using a per student rate, based on the previous year's July roll.
+The July roll is the most recent confirmed roll and for most schools, it is the most favourable roll to use.

 If a school experiences a growth in their roll between the July roll and the following March roll, they will automatically receive additional donations scheme funding for the increase.
-This funding will be paid as part of the July Operational Funding instalment.
+This funding will be paid as part of the quarter 2 operational funding instalment at the beginning of April.

 Breakdown of schools that have opted in to the donations scheme for 2022 by region, type and decile*